georgetown-cset/article-linking/README.md

 cross-dataset article linking.
 Note that we use "article" very loosely, although in a way that to our knowledge is fairly consistent across corpora.
 Books, for example, are included.

-For each article in arXiv, WOS, Papers With Code, Semantic Scholar, and OpenAlex we normalized titles, abstracts, and author last names.
+For each article in arXiv, WOS, Papers With Code, Semantic Scholar, The Lens, and OpenAlex we normalized titles, abstracts, and author last names.
 For the purpose of matching, we filtered out titles, abstracts, and DOIs that occurred more than 10 times in the corpus.
 We then considered each group of articles within or across datasets that shared at least one of the following (non-null) metadata fields: